tzachiazo1/yoshi/website/docs/yoshi-server/consuming-data-from-the-server.md

 });
 ```

-Server functions can be invoked from the client by importing a server function and calling it with arguments.
+A Server function can be invoked from the client by importing and calling it with arguments.

+---

-Let's initialize `yoshi-server-client` in our main `client.ts` file, and pass it as a prop to our components:
+For example, let's initialize `yoshi-server-client` in our main `client.ts` file, and pass it as a prop to our components:

 ```js
 import React from "react";